The Basics: Overview

-Chlamydia (“kluh-MID-ee-uh”) and gonorrhea (“gah-nuh-REE-uh”) are STDs (sexually transmitted diseases) that can be passed on during vaginal, anal, or oral sex.
-A pregnant woman can also pass these STDs to her baby before or during the baby’s birth.
+Chlamydia (“kluh-MID-ee-uh”) and gonorrhea (“gah-nuh-REE-uh”) are sexually transmitted diseases (STDs) that can be passed on during vaginal, anal, or oral sex.
+A pregnant woman can also pass these STDs to her baby during childbirth.

 STDs are also sometimes called STIs (sexually transmitted infections).